Lambda-Logan/address_hammer/README.md

 print(p("999 8th blvd California CA 54321"))
 # >> RawAddress(city='CALIFORNIA', us_state='CA', house_number='999', st_name='8TH', st_suffix='BLVD', st_NESW=None, unit=None, zip_code='54321', orig='999 8th blvd California CA')
 ```
 Directly using `Parser` has the limitation that all address strings must either have something between the street name and the city (such as a unit or a street suffix), OR have the city passed in the `known_cities` parameter of the `Parser`.
-Using a `Hammer` doesn't have these limitations.
+Using a `Hammer` doesn't have these limitations, as well as `Parser.parse_row`.

 ```python
 p = Parser()